sreejakr/HarmfulBrainActivity/README.md

 Category: GPD (Generalized Periodic Discharges) - There's a generalized pattern with a mix of intensities, but without a clear focal point.
 GPDs can be seen in various clinical conditions and reflect a range of neural synchronization levels.

 ------------------------------------------------------------------
+The below analysis is for a sample seizure EEG and a non-seizure EEG file.

 <img width="240" alt="image" src="https://github.com/sreejakr/HarmfulBrainActivity/assets/58878572/44dfdf6d-9d77-4c76-ae93-ba372147a344">